dimitarpg13/langchain_tutorial/LangChainUseCases.md

 How to pass the documents to be summarized to the LLM's context window?
 Two comon approaches:

-1. Put all documents in a single prompt.
+1. The _Stuff All Together_ approach: put all documents in a single prompt.
 This is the simplest approach but it comes with shortcomings.

-2.
+2. The _Map-Reduce_ approach: summarize each document separately in a "map" step and then "reduce" the summaries into a final summary.

 ![Figure: summarization example 1](images/summarization_use_case_2.png)